vickneee/vickneee/README.md

 # Hi there 👋

 ### About Me 👩‍💻
 Hi, I'm Victoria, a **Software Engineering** student at [Metropolia University of Applied Sciences](https://www.metropolia.fi/en).
-I'm passionate about building complete applications, with a strong interest in **full-stack development**.
-I also value **UI/UX design** for creating user-friendly software and understand the importance of **testing and automation** in ensuring high-quality code.
+I'm passionate about building complete applications, with a strong interest in **front-end** and **full-stack development**.
+I enjoy improving **UI/UX design** to create clear, user-friendly interfaces.
+I also understand the importance of **testing and automation** to keep code reliable and high-quality.

 ---
 **Hands-on Experience with Tools & Technologies:**